tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_3.md

 After what seems like an eternity, the voice responds, “Shimásání biyi'dizíílgo hózhǫǫgi.”
 (As welcoming as grandmother's embrace.)

 Relief floods through me.
 I motion for the others to unbar the door and let them in.
-The entrance swings open to reveal Lieutenant Tahoma, his familiar face etched with concern and determination.
+The entrance swings open to reveal Lieutenant Tahoma, his familiar face etched with concern.
 Behind him stands the department's heavily armed SWAT team, their gear and weapons indicating they’re prepared for the worst.

 The survivors erupt in a chorus of relieved cries and whispers.